-“Dude, let's throw some stuff in our backpacks and get going, we could be there tomorrow”, my visibly excited friend Pete exclaimed.
+“Dude, let's throw some stuff in our backpacks and go hiking, we could be there tomorrow”, my visibly excited friend Pete exclaimed.

 We were sipping on our chilled New Glarus beers in a small coffee shop in Grindelwald, Switzerland and listening to a friend, Luca, who we had just met, going on and on about this beautiful First to Schynige Platte trail in the Swiss Alps.
 This hiking adventure was for us!